TWUOnline/far-centre-guides/pages/02.lead-ma/10.LDRS-620-Worldview-Foundations-of-Educational-Leadership/03.lesson-notes/docs.md

 visible: true
 ---

-# Lesson Notes for LDRS 410
+# Lesson Notes for LDRS 620

-The following pages provide key information for the LDRS 410 modules (schedules, activity instructions, etc.).
-Please see the full course notes on Moodle.
+The following pages provide key information for LDRS 620 units (schedules, activity instructions, etc).
+Please review the full course in Moodle and connect with the course instructor if you need clarification.